ISO 9001 – Quality that pays off

 Historical development of the standard

-The origins of quality standards lie in the military quality requirements of the 1950s, for example to ensure traceability and documentation – a precursor of later standard systems.
+The origins of quality standards can be traced back to the military quality requirements of the 1950s, for example, to ensure traceability and documentation – a precursor to later standard systems.

-2024: With the Amendment 1:2024 to ISO 9001:2015 (“Climate action changes”), climate change aspects were added to the standard.
-Specifically, the sections 4.1 (Context of the organization) and 4.2 (Interested parties) were supplemented so that organizations must check whether climate change is a relevant issue for their quality management system and consider corresponding requirements of relevant stakeholders.
+• 2024: With Amendment 1:2024 to ISO 9001:2015 (“Climate action changes”), climate change aspects were added to the standard.
+Specifically, Sections 4.1 (Context of the Organization) and 4.2 (Interested Parties) were supplemented to require organizations to verify whether climate change is a relevant issue for their quality management system and consider the corresponding requirements of relevant stakeholders.

-2026 (planned): The next revision is expected to be published in the second half of 2026 – currently in September – as ISO 9001:2026 and adapted to the Harmonized Structure (HS).
-The current draft standard (DIS) shows that in particular topics such as digitalization, sustainability and climate change, supply chain and resilience management, and quality culture are to be addressed more strongly.
+• 2026 (planned): The next revision is expected to be published in the second half of 2026, currently scheduled for September, as ISO 9001:2026, adapted to the Harmonized Structure (HS).
+The current draft standard (DIS) indicates that, in particular, topics such as digitalization, sustainability, climate change, supply chain management, and resilience management, as well as quality culture, are to be addressed more strongly.
 The final content will, as usual, only be determined upon publication of the final version of the standard.

 The seven basic principles